-One store you shouldn’t miss is Rialto Living - it occupies an impressive building, the former Rialto Cinema at Carrer de Sant Feliu 3 - just off the Born, and sells a stylish range of homewares, fashion, art and gifts, and also has a very good cafe.
+One Cinema store you shouldn’t miss is Rialto Living - it occupies an impressive building, the former Rialto at Carrer de Sant Feliu 3 - just off the Born, and sells a stylish range of homewares, fashion, art and gifts, and also has a very good cafe.
 Not the most affordable of shops, it is nevertheless a wonderful place for browsing, and making a small purchase or two!

-AM Tip: Please note that small shops may close over lunch and siesta time, but the larger shops usually stay open all day until about 8.30pm.
+Affordable Mallorca Tip: Please note that small shops may close over lunch and siesta time, but the larger shops usually stay open all day until about 8.30pm.
 Many shops are closed on Sundays.

 Mercat de L’Olivar is the main covered market in central Palma and has a marvellous selection of local produce, fruit and vegetables, meat and fish - it is all here, fresh and colourful, and beautifully displayed.
 There are also bars and stalls in the market where you can have a drink or a meal - anything from oysters or sushi to the typically Mallorcan tapas.
 There is also a small market in the Plaça del Patins on Tuesday and Saturday mornings selling locally produced organic fruit, vegetables and other organic products.

 Along the Passeig de Sagrera, the palm lined boulevard on the seafront near Sa Llotja there is often a handicraft market in the evenings during the summer months.